 What Is BPC-157, and How Does It Work?

 BPC-157, short for Body Protection Compound 157, is a synthetic peptide based on a protective protein found in gastric juice.
+Researchers describe it as a pentadecapeptide derived from human gastric juice that has been shown in laboratory studies to promote the healing of several tissue types, including skin, muscle, and tendon, according to research published through the National Institutes of Health.
 Because of its origin in the stomach, it is often described as a stomach-healing peptide.
-Researchers are interested in how it may help protect the lining of the digestive tract and support tissue repair in other areas of the body at the same time.

 Because BPC-157 is linked to gastric juice, most people first hear about it in relation to gut health.
 Early studies suggest that it may support the stomach and intestinal lining, which can be especially important for people dealing with ulcers, irritation, or long-standing digestive discomfort.
 When the gut is calmer, it is often easier to absorb nutrients, keep hormones more balanced, and maintain steady day-to-day energy.